 - in the case of graduate students, a support letter from their academic mentor.

-Applications for 2018-2019 are now open.
 The Steering Committee will meet within one week of the closing of applications to choose the CCS Fellows.
-There will be two reminders before the deadline.

 The announcement will be emailed to offices of Undergraduate Research, Graduate Office (UM, Med Sch, RSMAS, CoE, CAS), and to student groups at CoE, CAS, Med School, and RSMAS.
-Media Relations will help publicize it internally (E-Veritas, etc.), and via student media.
+Media Relations will help publicize it internally (NEWS@TheU), and via student media.

 - Student must have computational skills sufficient to get started on the proposed

 - The proposed project integrates ideas from more than two disciplines, one of which must be new to the student.

 - Graduate students should have a well-formulated, achievable research question that is in line with their academic mentor’s letter of support.

 - Graduate students need a support letter from their academic advisor or PI.

 - Application must be complete, and must be well written, well organized, and thoroughly thought out.

 - Previous research experience is not requisite, but is an advantage.